-In circumstances like this where the user wants the simplest possible solution and knows they want to use PayPal, a fully featured shopping cart / ecommerce solution such as WooCommerce or Shopp might be overkill.
+In scenarios like this where the user wants the simplest possible solution and knows they want to use PayPal, a fully featured shopping cart / ecommerce solution such as WooCommerce might be overkill.
 Sometimes simple PayPal buttons will suffice.

 So there are 2 primary options I recommend:

-2) Using a simple plugin to create a very basic shopping cart
+2) Using a plugin to create a very basic shopping cart

 To generate the button code:

 2. Click on the “Pay & Get Paid” tab at the top

 4. There are a few different types of payment buttons to choose from, depending on your needs.